kevinhughes27/tournament-app/README.md

 Using Ultimate Tournament I also explored different approaches for organizing buisness logic.
 Initially I used ActiveModel callbacks and then transitioned to structured service objects using ActiveOperation before ultimately only having GraphQL mutations.
 I developed a primarily integration and e2e based testing approach which I still prefer on most projects today.

 The project had a couple of other interesting features:
 * A custom GeoJSON editor for building field maps.
-It featured an "orthogonalize" button to square of a hand drawn field and undo/redo functionality
+It featured an "orthogonalize" button to square off a hand drawn field and undo/redo functionality
 * An offline/spotty connection friendly PWA for players at the tournament.
 Score submissions were saved to localstorage and marked submitted after the server acknowleded receipt
 * The BracketDb DSL for defining complicated tournament structures (from USAU).
 The frontend could visualize these using a D3 force graph.
 The structures were also tested in a number of ways including simulations to ensure they could be completed.
 * Highly performant CI builds with intelligent caching of frontend bundles